Get insider access

 Phone Calls

-The JBL Tune 760NC Wireless are noise cancelling (ANC) Bluetooth headphones designed with everyday use in mind.
-Their lightweight, portable design and very good battery life mean they're particularly well-suited to on-the-go use, and their ANC helps isolate against some of the common noises you might hear on your commute.
+The JBL Tune 760NC Wireless are active noise cancelling (ANC) Bluetooth headphones designed with everyday use in mind.
+Their lightweight, portable design and very good battery life will appeal to anyone who wants to carry their headphones around with them.
 They also have an array of useful connectivity features like multi-device pairing and Google Fast Fair, the latter of which allows Android users to instantly connect their devices.

 Our Verdict